roelderickx/contour-osm/README.md

 2. Generate contour lines
 3. Convert said contour lines to osm, o5m or pbf

-There are a number of advantages to this all-in-one approach, especially for inexperienced users, but it would be interesting to have seperate programs for each of the steps above since they could be useful in other contexts as well.
+There are a number of advantages to this all-in-one approach, especially for inexperienced users, but it would be interesting to have separate programs for each of the steps above since they could be useful in other contexts as well.
 As it turns out these applications exist already:
 1. NASA's dba which allows downloading a specific area as well, or any browser if you really want to download manually
 2. The GDAL suite, especially gdal_contour.
 This library is used internally by phyghtmap, however the contours are not calculated by GDAL.
 3. ogr2osm